kalekundert/autoprop/README.rst

     42

-In order to enable caching for a class, you must decorate it with ``@autoprop.cache``.
+In order to enable caching for a class, you must decorate it with ``@autoprop.cache`` (or one of its aliases).
 This also sets the default caching behavior for any properties of that class.
 You can then override the default caching behavior for any specific getter method of that class by decorating it in the same way.
 Note that it is an error to use the ``@autoprop.cache`` decorator on non-getters, or in classes that have not enabled caching.

 The ``@autoprop.cache()`` decorator accepts a ``policy`` keyword argument that determines when properties will be recalculated.
 The following policies are
 understood:

+- ``property``: This is the default policy.
+Properties are recalculated when first accessed after their own setter or deleter method has been called (whether directly or indirectly via a parameter).
+This is useful for properties that don't depend on any other properties or object attributes.

-- ``object``: This is the default policy.
-Properties are recalculated when first accessed after a change to the object is detected.
+- ``object``: Properties are recalculated when first accessed after a change to the object is detected.
 Changes are detected in three ways:

   1. One of the setter or deleter methods identified by ``autoprop`` is called.
      This includes if the method is indirectly called via a property.